 Participating Securities.
 On September 4, 1992, the President signed into law Public Law 102-366, the "Small Business Credit and Business Opportunity Enhancement Act of 1992."
 Title IV of the statute amended the Act and authorized SBA to guarantee a participating security (each, a "participating security," or collectively, "participating securities"), which could be issued by those SBICs that made equity-type investments in small business concerns.
 Since October 1, 2004, however, SBA has not been able to issue new commitments for participating securities leverage.
 The fees payable by SBICs for participating securities leverage are not sufficient to cover the projected net losses in the participating securities program and no funds have been appropriated for this program.
-SBA's authority to guarantee participating securities issued under commitments made by SBA prior to October 1, 2004, including participating securities issued under such commitments after October 1, 2004, is not affected by this change.
-Between February 22, 1995 and February 25, 2009, inclusive, \$10,263,495,000 aggregate principal amount of SBA-quaranteed SBIC participating securities Participation Certificates were sold in underwritten public offerings.
-The effect of the passage of the Small Business Credit and Business Opportunity Enhancement Act of 1992 on the volume of debentures issued under the current program cannot be predicted with certainty.
+Between February 22, 1995 and February 25, 2009, inclusive, \$10,263,495,000 aggregate principal amount of SBA-guaranteed SBIC participating securities Participation Certificates were sold in underwritten public offerings.
 After September 30, 2008, SBICs can no longer issue participating securities.
 As a result, the last offering of SBA-guaranteed participating securities participation certificates occurred in February 2009.
-Investors are advised that any redemption experience of SBA guaranteed participating securities is not relevant or material to the offering of the Certificates hereunder.
+Investors are advised that any redemption experience of SBA-guaranteed participating securities is not relevant or material to the offering of the Certificates hereunder.

 Interim Funding.
-In May 1998, SBA began making financial assistance available to SBICs more frequently than the currently scheduled semi-annual offerings of SBA guaranteed participation certificates.
+In May 1998, SBA began making financial assistance available to SBICs more frequently than the currently scheduled semi-annual offerings of SBA-guaranteed participation certificates.
 SBA now guarantees SBIC debentures for an "Interim Period," which begins at the time of the sale of such instruments to a designated financial institution (the "Interim Funding Provider") and continues until the date of the next applicable participation certificate issuance.
 The Interim Funding Provider receives a rate of interest for the Interim Period, which will generally not exceed six months and two weeks.
 At the end of the relevant Interim Period the debentures are repriced, repurchased and pooled for the sale of participation certificates.
 SBA expects that all SBIC debentures (other than LMI debentures as discussed below under "-Regulatory and Legislative Developments") will be funded in this manner.
 Although such "Interim Funding" will not affect the terms of the Certificates, Interim Funding effectively extends the term of the debentures prior to pooling by the length of the Interim Period.